Services

 The Specialized Female Program is a curriculum-based outpatient program, serving women with dependent children (including women whose children are in custody of the state) and pregnant women.
 The program is geared toward providing trauma-informed and gender-specific outpatient treatment services and case management services that facilitate recovery from substance abuse and dependence.
 Services include screening, assessment, group, individual counseling and family counseling.
 Counseling services are provided in the form of education, relapse prevention, and life skills.
 The Specialized Female Program will serve the following counties: Aransas, Jim Wells, Kleberg, and Nueces.
 The Specialized Female Program offers a Department of State Health Services (DSHS)-funded program and a Medicaid-funded program.

-PROJECT TRATAMIENTO
+PROJECT TRATRAMIENTO

 TRATAMIENTO is a SAMHSA funded program that is designed to expand Substance Use Disorder (SUD) Treatment and related recovery and reentry services to sentenced adults in the criminal justice system with a SUD and/or co-occurring substance use and mental disorders, who are returning to their families and community following a period of incarceration in state and local facilities including prisons, jails, or detention centers.
 TRATAMIENTO will provide appropriate harm reduction, outpatient treatment, and recovery support services.
 Services provided include screening, assessment, treatment planning, individual counseling, group counseling, Medication Assisted Treatment (MAT), education, overdose prevention, and case management.